Routing | Mobile SDK | Urbi Documentation

 Routing

-In order to create a route on the map, you need to create two objects: TrafficRouter to find an optimal route and RouteMapObjectSource to display it on the map.
+To create a route on the map, you need to create two objects: TrafficRouter to find an optimal route and a RouteMapObjectSource data source to display the route on the map.

 To find a route between two points, call the findRoute() method and specify the coordinates of the start and end points as RouteSearchPoint objects.
-You can additionally specify a list of intermediate points of the route and RouteSearchOptions.
+You can additionally specify route parameters (RouteSearchOptions) and a list of intermediate points (list of RouteSearchPoint objects).

 )

-The findRoute() call will return a deferred result with a list of TrafficRoute objects.
+The findRoute() call returns a deferred result with a list of TrafficRoute objects.
 To display the found route on the map, you need to use these objects to create RouteMapObject objects and add them to a RouteMapObjectSource data source.

 // Create a data source